sealfur/sealfur-com/src/posts/_210121135009-3-kinds-of-feedback.md

 author: 'Joshua Kinal'
 date: '2021-02-15'
 tags: ['writing', 'editing', 'feedback', 'continuous improvement']
-summary: '“Can you give me some feedback on something I've written?”
+summary: '“Can you give me some feedback on something I’ve written?”
 Answering “Yes” to that needs some consideration.'
 ---

 Sometimes a friend will ask me to review something they wrote and offer advice before they publish it.